goldenkairos/feeling-well-app/README.md

 3. For the front-end, we used `React JS Vanilla` to create the user interface and provide an interactive experience for users.
 We used `React D3` to create the colorful Feeling Wheel, from which allows users to select words that represent their emotions and display the frequencies of each word in a word cloud.
 We also created user authentication which allows the user to sign up and log in to their private account to create their own personalized feeling wordcloud.

 # One-time Project Setup
-Create a folder call "Feeling-well".
+Create a folder call "feeling-well-fullstack".
+$ mkdir feeling-well-fullstack

-Inside the folder, we will set up back-end and front-end
+Inside this folder, we will set up back-end and front-end files.
+## _Make sure front end and back end folders are not nested inside each other_

 # Back-end layer Setup: